c-randall/p2d_pemfc_2phase/README.md

 ## Citing the Model
 This model is versioned using Zenodo:

-If you use this tool as part of a scholarly work, please cite using:
+If you use this tool as part of a scholarly work, please cite the following:

-> C.R.
-Randall and S.C.
-DeCaluwe.
-(2021) P2D PEMFC Model (2 Phase) v1.0 [software].
-Zenodo.

-A BibTeX entry for LaTeX users is

 ```TeX
 @article{Randall2022,